 Originally from Houston, John received his MA in Theological Studies from Houston Baptist University (2008) and the MDIV from Fuller Theological Seminary in 2015.
 He served as a youth and college pastor in Pasadena, Texas, and as a campus minister with Reformed University Fellowship at Texas A&M University—Corpus Christi before joining the staff at CPC in 2017.

-John enjoys Rockets basketball, classic movies, his Jack Russell terrier (Bandit), and a good cup of coffee.
+John enjoys Rockets basketball, classic movies, reading, his Jack Russell terrier (Bandit), and a good cup of coffee.

 Ace Horan, Sr